Dear residents of Moundsville,

 They see a successful, high-tech businessman in Dave Shutler, owner of Shutler Cabinets.

-They see authoritative public intellectuals, like Andrea Keller, coordinator at the internationally famous, and important, Grace Creek Mound.
+They see authoritative public intellectuals, like Andrea Keller, coordinator at the internationally famous, and important, Grave Creek Mound.

 They see a place proud of its rich industrial history including mighty manufacturers like Marx Toys and Fostoria Glass.